jlockha21/Movie-Database/README.md

 Welcome to the Movie Database project!
 This is a web application built with React.js that allows users to browse information about movies, including movies currently in theaters, upcoming releases, and the ability to search for specific movies.

-Here is the live site link : (https://moviedatabase-32a21227e4d7.herokuapp.com)
+Check out the live site [here](https://moviedatabase-32a21227e4d7.herokuapp.com).

 ## Features